One of our 1,650 professors

 Diplomas and certificates awarded

-Cross-sector, collaborative publications
+Cross-sector collaborative publications

 Student satisfaction rating

 Université Laval created a bold strategic plan to raise our profile and meet the expectations of society and future generations.
 The University community enthusiastically answered the call.
 These stories and achievements inspire and motivate us.
-Our second community report is a reminder of our desire to shine a light on all the talent and knowledge within the University.
+Our third community report is a reflection of our desire to shine a light on all the talent and knowledge within the University.
 And it’s one more way for us to say thank you.

-As a modern, transparent institution, Université Laval makes its financial statements accessible to the entire university community.
+As a modern, transparent institution, Université Laval makes its financial statements accessible to the entire University community.